Stochastic Online Instrumental Variable Regression: Regrets for Endogeneity and Bandit Feedback: Experimental analysis

+To control the degree of endogeneity, we manipulate the impact of the unobserved variable $\text{Event}_t$ on both $\text{Price}_t$ and $\text{Sales}_t$ by adjusting the values of two parameters: $\rho_F$ and $\rho_S$.
 From the perspective of endogeneity, it is crucial to assess the accuracy of parameter estimation.
-We investigate this by presenting estimated values in an online fashion for varying levels of increasing endogeneity, specifically for $\rho_S=\rho_F \in {0,1,5,10,20,40}$.
-In our model, the true parameter is known to be $\beta=-1$.
+We investigate this by presenting regret learning curves for varying levels of increasing endogeneity in \Cref{fa:lcps}.
+In \Cref{fa:heatmap}, we show the final regret across a wide range of parameter values at the time horizon.

+In \Cref{fa:lcps}, we examine the learning curves for the identification regret while varying the level of endogeneity.
+We visually represent the learning curves, capturing the mean values and their corresponding standard deviations.
+These curves are generated by averaging the results over 20 independent runs for different parameter combinations.
+Specifically, we consider increasing parameters $\rho_S=\rho_F = 3,4,5$ (higher $(\rho_S,\rho_F)$ indicates higher endogeneity) to show how performances deteriorate for increasing endogeneity levels. \otsls{} consistently outperforms Online Ridge (\ridge{}) across the entire parameter space considered.
+The performance-gain increases with increasing values of the two parameters, i.e. with increasing levels of endogeneity.

+In Figure \ref{fa:heatmap} we show the final regret across a wide range of parameter values at the time horizon $T=5000$.
+On the left, we present the identification regret after $T=5000$ steps of Online Ridge, while the right side is the regret for \otsls{}.
+We consider all combinations of $\rho_F$ and $\rho_S$ within the range of values $\rho_S,\rho_F \in \{0, 0.5,1,1.5,2, 2.5, 3,3.5,4,4.5,5 \}$.
+This range encompasses a significant portion of the parameter space we wish to explore and, thus, a wide range of endogeneity.
+Figure~\ref{fa:heatmap} validates the claim that \otsls{} outperforms Online Ridge in achieving lower regret across a wide range of parameter values.

 Upon examining the results, a clear pattern emerges. \otsls{} consistently identifies the true parameter correctly across all levels of endogeneity, maintaining accurate estimates.
 This demonstrates the method's ability to handle endogeneity and provide reliable parameter estimation.
 Conversely, Online Ridge displays a notable decline in performance as the level of endogeneity increases.
 The estimated values deviate increasingly from the true parameter, leading to incorrect estimation.
 This emphasizes the vulnerability of Online Ridge to the detrimental effects of endogeneity, resulting in biased parameter estimates.
 These findings highlight the superior performance of \otsls{} in handling endogeneity and preserving accurate estimation, in contrast to the deteriorating performance of Online Ridge with increasing endogeneity levels.
 The robustness of \otsls{} positions it as a tool for tackling endogeneity-related challenges in parameter estimation.